johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 </p>

 ## What Areas have Produced the Most Oil for their Well Count?
 Lets see what townships have produced the most oil for their well count.
-More oil with less wells is favorable.
+More oil with less wells (all well costs the same) translates into better project economics.

 <p align="center">
   <img src="/images/EDA/Map - Cum Oil Per Block Per Well.PNG" width="50%" height="50%">
 </p>

-As you can see, this map looks notably different than the previous, showing that simply the number of wells in a township is a primary driver.
+As you can see, this map looks notably different than the previous, showing that simply the number of wells in a township is in fact a primary driver.
 Would we want an investment in a township that has produced the most oil, or the township that produces the most oil per well drilled?

 ## Wrap Up:
 Here we have covered several tools that can be used data analysis using oil and gas production data.
 There is a wealth of information publicly avaliable for the Williston Basin that yields insight into performance (and investment) drivers around the basin.